flipperdevices/flipperzero-firmware/README.md

 The library doesn't perform this conversion automatically for the following reasons:

 * The conversion is not reversible.
-* It requires floating point hardware.
+* It requires floating point support.
 * The user might want to perform this conversion later on or retain the original values.

 ## Example